MysteryPancake/Houdini-OpenCL/README.md

 <img src="./images/opencl_noise.png" width="500">

 Now we can write the actual kernel.
-Each OpenCL snippet can contain multiple kernels.
+Each code snippet may contain multiple kernels.
 Houdini picks the one with the matching Kernel Name.

 <img src="./images/blank_kernel.png" width="500">